ybertot/Stage_coq/objectives_and_progress.md

 To prove that we also need adjacence on the new cells and an order in each new cell : every point on the lower edge of a cell (except the two ends) is strictly under the higher edge.

+The lemma decomposition_preserve_cells makes sure the decomposition doesn't lose any cell .

 * after the last event is treated, there are no more alive cells and we return the list of closed cells, corresponding to the cell decomposition we were looking for.
 The way to search for adjacence between each cell in the graph should be that every cell having two points in common are adjacent, except if those two points constitute an edge (since each cell contains the lower and higher edge, there is an easy way to check).